The Certificate in Coaching is a programme in partnership with the Institute of Training and Occupational Learning

 There a number of outputs you need to produce so you can be assessed.

-And finally you will produce a written assignment of around 2,500 words which will demonstrate your understanding of an aspect of the coaching process.
+- Produce a written assignment of around 2,500 words which will demonstrate your understanding of an aspect of the coaching process.